albertcordina/Applicant-tracking-system/README.md

                  The parameter ‘authority’ of the authorities table is set as ‘ROLE_APPLICANT’ by default.
                  The parameter ‘status’ of the applicants table is set as ‘On the review’ by default.
                  The parameter ‘deletion’ of the applicants table is set as ‘false’ by default.

+the package ‘security’ has 1 class:

+ - SecurityConfig

+         Calls the PasswordEncoder interfaces of the Security Spring Boot for encoding password.
+         Contains the methods:
+             applicantsDetails - creates a JDBC applicant details manager, sets the SQL query to retrieve applicants by username, sets the SQL query to retrieve applicant authorities by username, returns the configured applicant details manager.

+             filter -            configures authorization rules for HTTP requests, configures form-based authentication,
+                                 configures logout functionality.

 the package ‘service’ has 2 classes: